 3. Personal Statement – Last but not least is the personal statement that you must write and submit in your UCAS application.
 Put yourself into the shoes of a university admissions officer.
 You must go through thousands of personal statements, the vast majority of which come from A-level students in both private, but mainly public schools in the UK.
 Admissions officers are looking for something with added spice.
 Here is where the IB Diploma programme comes into play.
 You need to use the notion that the IB program is not as well-known as the A-levels to your advantage.
 Write about how your Extended Essay gave you a good sense of what a university level paper requires.
 Explain how CAS enabled you to participate in the community and make a difference.
 Talk about ToK, and lab reports, and learning a foreign language.
 Those of you studying in International Schools, make sure to play the ‘culture card’.
 Talk about how you have friends from all over the world, and how you have learnt about new cultures and religions and this has made you see the world in a different light.
 You need to realise that your application is unique in the sense that you are studying in an environment that is vastly different from most other applicants.
 The IB Diploma program is difficult and strenuous, but also highly respectable and rewarding.
 You need to convey these messages across your personal statement, and then add something extra to make yourself stand out from other IB applicants.

-Alexander’s latest book, ‘The Good University Guide for IB Student’s: UK Edition 2013’ is available via Amazon from mid-November.
+Alexander’s book, ‘The Good University Guide for IB Student’s: UK Edition 2013’ is available from Amazon.